photograph by the author

-Finished in 1877 on designs by Frederick Withers and Calvert Vaux (of Central Park fame) the courthouse was the product of one of Boss Tweed's graft schemes.
-The New York Times, a consistent adversary of Tweed, grumbled that a suitable building could have been built for half the price -- variously reported from $360,000 to $550,000.
-Referring to the seedy area in which it was located, The Times called it "a jewel in a swine's snout."
+In 1877 construction of the Jefferson Market Courthouse--so named because it shared trapezoidal parcel bounded by Sixth and Greenwich Avenues, and Christopher and West 10th Streets with the Jefferson Market complex--was completed.
+Designed by the firm of Vaux & Withers, composed of Frederick Withers and Calvert Vaux (of Central Park fame), the courthouse was the product of one of Boss Tweed's graft schemes.
+The New York Times, a consistent adversary of Tweed, grumbled that an equally suitable building could have been built for half the price -variously reported from $360,000 to $550,000.
+Referring to the seedy area in which it was located, The New York Times called it "a jewel in a swine's snout."

 A riot of Victorian Gothic design, the courthouse is a medley of materials and shapes.
 Red brick, ochre colored Ohio stone, cast iron, colored stone, and stained glass work together in creating the arches, pinnacles and gables.
-The clock tower starts out as an octagon, becomes a cylinder, then a square.
+The clock tower begins out as an octagon, morphs to a cylinder, and then a square.
 It is a feast for the eyes.

-The facade is decorated all over with sculptures, from the huge stone New York Seal near the eaveline, to small, unexpected owl heads.
-Gruesome gargoyles spew from the clock tower.
+The facade is abundantly decorated with sculpture, from the huge stone New York Seal within the central, Sixth Avenue gable, to small, unexpected owl heads.
+Gruesome gargoyles loom from the clock tower.
 One medallion is of a resting man, reflecting on nature and looking very much like John Ruskin.
 Another depicts a stork eating a frog.

-In 1896 author Stephen Crane testified here in defense of a prostitute -- Crane said he had seen the girl in the Tenderloin District while he was there "studying human nature."
-In 1906 Harry Thaw was tried for the murder of Stanford White who was having an affair with Thaw's wife, Evelyn Nesbit.
+In 1896, author Stephen Crane testified here in defense of a prostitute--Crane said he had seen the girl in the Tenderloin District while he was there "studying human nature."
+It was here in 1906 that Harry Thaw was tried for the murder of Stanford White, who was having an affair with Thaw's wife, showgirl Evelyn Nesbit.

-By 1927 the jail and courthouse was used only for trials of women, becoming locally known as "the lady's courthouse."
-It was here, on February 9, 1927 that Mae West and her entire cast of the Broadway play "Sex" was tried and jailed on obscenity charges.
+By 1927, the jail and courthouse were used only for trials of women, becoming locally known as "the lady's courthouse."
+It was here, on February 9, 1927 that Mae West and her entire cast of the Broadway play Sex were tried and jailed on obscenity charges.

-Because of redistricting, the courthouse ceased operation in 1945, was used for various uses by the police department and other agencies, but by 1958 it was abandoned.
+Because of redistricting, the courthouse ceased operation in 1945, afterward used for various uses by the police department and other agencies.
+But by 1958 it was abandoned.
 Home to rats and pigeons, it was slated for demolition by the city in favor of an apartment building.

-Fate stepped in when Margot Gayle, Democratic district leader, attended a Christmas time cocktail party at 51 5th Avenue in 1959.
+Fate stepped in when Margot Gayle, Democratic District Leader, attended a Christmas time cocktail party at 51 Fifth Avenue in 1959.
 Conversation turned to the courthouse and it was agreed that it should be saved.

-There were no landmarks laws, no preservation movements, and recycling vintage buildings for new purposes was essentially unheard of.
-Saving the courthouse would be a momumental undertaking.
+At the time, there were no landmarks laws, no preservation movements, and recycling vintage buildings for new purposes was essentially unheard of.
+Saving the courthouse would be a monumental undertaking.
 The group started with the clock.
 According to Ms. Gayle, "it had been stuck at 3:20 for several years."
-A telegram was sent to mayor Robert F. Wagner saying "What we want for Christmas is to get the clock started."
+A telegram was sent to Mayor Robert F. Wagner saying "What we want for Christmas is to get the clock started."